lbke/ssr-theory/readme.md

 A request is of course the input of request-time server-rendering.
 In this case, it is the HTTP request triggered by the user.
 A request can be seen as a set of various attributes.

-However, there's a fact often overlooked in the JAMStack world: build-time server rendering *also* expects a request as its input.
+However, there's a fact often overlooked in the Jamstack world: build-time server rendering *also* expects a request as its input.
 Except that it is not a full HTTP request, but only some part of it: mainly the URL.

 For instance, say you have a blog with 10 articles, that you statically build using Gatsby or Next.js or whatever.
 Each article has its own URL, right?
 So when the user types "your-super-blog.whatever/article-1" they get article 1?
 Right?